InternetOfUs/interactions-logger-and-analytics/README.md

 * `INSTANCE` (optional, the default value is the development instance): the host of target instance, it can also be set using the argument `-i` or `--instance` when manually running the Python service;
 * `APIKEY`: the apikey for accessing the services, it can also be set using the argument `-a` or `--apikey` when manually running the Python service;
 * `APP_ID`: the id of the application in which compute the analytics, it can also be set using the argument `-ai` or `--app_id` when manually running the Python service;
+* `TIME_RANGE` (optional): the temporal range in which compute the analytics, example of allowed values are ["TODAY", "1D", "7D", "10D", "30D"], it can also be set using the argument `-r` or `--range` when manually running the Python service.

+Alternatively to the `TIME_RANGE` arbitrary start and end time could be set using the following environment variables:

+* `START_TIME`: the start time from which compute the analytics, must be in iso format, it can also be set using the argument `-s` or `--start` when manually running the Python service;
+* `END_TIME`: the end time up to which compute the analytics, must be in iso format, it can also be set using the argument `-e` or `--end` when manually running the Python service.

+#### Script apps_usage

+The script for getting the association between the id and the email of users allows to set the following environment variables:

+* `FILE`: the path of the csv/tsv file where to store the id-email associations, it can also be set using the argument `-f` or `--file` when manually running the Python service;
+* `INSTANCE` (optional, the default value is the development instance): the host of target instance, it can also be set using the argument `-i` or `--instance` when manually running the Python service;
+* `APIKEY`: the apikey for accessing the services, it can also be set using the argument `-a` or `--apikey` when manually running the Python service;
+* `AAU_BOT`: the id of the we@AAU chatbot from which take the users, it can also be set using the argument `-aau` or `--aau_id` when manually running the Python service;
+* `LSE_BOT`: the id of the we@LSE chatbot from which take the users, it can also be set using the argument `-lse` or `--lse_id` when manually running the Python service;
+* `NUM_BOT`: the id of the we@NUM chatbot from which take the users, it can also be set using the argument `-num` or `--num_id` when manually running the Python service;
+* `UC_BOT`: the id of the we@UC chatbot from which take the users, it can also be set using the argument `-uc` or `--uc_id` when manually running the Python service;
+* `UNITN_BOT`: the id of the we@UniTN chatbot from which take the users, it can also be set using the argument `-unitn` or `--unitn_id` when manually running the Python service;
+* `ILOG_ID`: the id of the ilog application to check if the user has enabled it or not, it can also be set using the argument `-ii` or `--ilog_id` when manually running the Python service;
+* `SURVEY_ID`: the id of the survey application to check if the user has enabled it or not, it can also be set using the argument `-si` or `--survey_id` when manually running the Python service;
+* `DUMP`: the path of csv file with the dump of the updated user profiles, it can also be set using the argument `-d` or `--dump` when manually running the Python service;
+* `TIME_RANGE` (optional): the temporal range in which compute the analytics, example of allowed values are ["TODAY", "1D", "7D", "10D", "30D"], it can also be set using the argument `-r` or `--range` when manually running the Python service.

+Alternatively to the `TIME_RANGE` arbitrary start and end time could be set using the following environment variables:

+* `START_TIME`: the start time from which compute the analytics, must be in iso format, it can also be set using the argument `-s` or `--start` when manually running the Python service;
+* `END_TIME`: the end time up to which compute the analytics, must be in iso format, it can also be set using the argument `-e` or `--end` when manually running the Python service.

 ## Usage